jwnichols3/aws-immersion-ml-public/labs/kubeflow/README.md

 ### Kubeflow Dashboard

+Open a new browser tab/window.

 Use the "istio-ingressgateway" load balancer URL above to access to kubeflow dashboard (re-run the command `kubectl get -n istio-system svc/istio-ingressgateway` to get the DNS name if needed)

-First time when you login, Click on `Start Setup` and then specify a namespace (eg. `kf-sm-workshop`)
+First time when you login, Click on `Start Setup` and then specify a namespace (eg. `kf-sm-workshop` or the default `anonymous`)

-Click **finish** to view the dashboard
+Click **finish** to view the dashboard.

+On the top-left, click `Select namespace` and change to the namespace you created.

-### Jupyter notebook on Kubeflow
+### Jupyter Notebook on Kubeflow

-In the Kubeflow dashboard, click on Create a new Notebook server:

-In the quick shortcuts, click on the **Create a Notebook server** link an select the namespace created above, provide the required details and click launch.
+In the quick shortcuts, click on the **Create a Notebook server** link:
+* On the top-left, select the namespace created above)
+* Give the notebook server a name
+* On the Image, choose one that has GPU since we'll be training a deeplearning model (e.g. `gcr.io/kubeflow-images-public/tensorflow-1.15.2-notebook-gpu:1.0.0`)
+* Leave the remaining options as default.
+* Click Launch.

-Once the notebook server is created, Click on CONNECT.
+Once the notebook server is created, Click on `CONNECT`.
 This opens the Jupyter notebook interface in a new browser tab.

 Open the terminal using `New`/ `Terminal` dropdown in the notebook interface.

-Clone the github repository
+Clone the github repository:

 ```shell
 git clone https://github.com/jwnichols3/aws-immersion-ml-public.git aws-ml-workshop